mariaroch9/Amazon_Vine_Analysis/README.md

 '''

+## How many Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?
+Of the total 1080 vine reviews, 454 were 5-star reviews whereas of the total 49673 non-vine reviews, 23043 were 5-star reviews.
+## What percentage of Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars?

+In percentage terms, vine reviews were about 42% of the total count, whereas non-vine reviews were 46% of the total reviews.

 # Summary
 Since there is no significant difference in % terms of the vine and non-vine reviews, we cannot positively conclude elements of bias in the Vine program.
 While the non-vine reviews are 46%, the vine reviews are not too far behind at 42% of the total count.